maddenp-noaa/wxvx/README.md

 - Currently supported level types are: `atmosphere`, `heightAboveGround`, `isobaricInhPa`, `surface`.
 - A `levels:` value should only be specified if a level type supports it.
 Currently, these are: `heightAboveGround`, `isobaricInhPa`.
 - [CF Metadata](https://cfconventions.org/) are added to the copies made of forecast variables that are provided to MET, which requires them.
 See [this database](https://cfconventions.org/Data/cf-standard-names/current/build/cf-standard-name-table.html) for CF standard names and units.
+- The `forecast.mask` value may be omitted, or set to the YAML value `null`, in which case no masking will be applied.
 - The `forecast.projection` value should be a mapping with at least a `proj` key identifying the ID of the [projection](https://proj.org/en/stable/operations/projections/index.html), and potentially additional projection attributes depending on the `proj` value:
   - When `proj` is [`latlon`](https://proj.org/en/stable/operations/conversions/latlon.html), specify no additional attributes.
   - When `proj` is [`lcc`](https://proj.org/en/stable/operations/projections/lcc.html), specify attributes `a`, `b`, `lat_0`, `lat_1`, `lat_2`, and `lon_0`.